purcellconsult/Code-Cool-Stuff-With-Python/readme.md

 This version of *Code Cool Stuff with Python* is released under the Creative Commons 3.0 Noncommercial License.
 It’s free here for a simple reason, to make the book widely accessible to as many people as possible.
 However, I do wish to profit off my work and there are several ways you can support this project.
 1)	Purchase the [digital](https://www.amazon.com/Code-Cool-Stuff-Python-Purcell-ebook/dp/B081XJMNRB) or paperback edition of this book on Amazon AND leave a review.
 Reviews help consumers make inform purchasing decisions.
 Learn [how to leave reviews on Amazon](https://www.amazon.com/gp/help/customer/display.html?nodeId=201889700).
 2)	Make a donation, my PayPal email is: purcellconsult@gmail.com
 3)	Sponsor me on GitHub, I offer several tiers: https://github.com/sponsors/purcellconsult
-4)	I’m also on Pateron: https://www.patreon.com/user?u=27110659
-5)	If you see me in public I accept big envelopes of cash:-D.

 ## Have a Tech Related Slack Channel Or a Tech Focused Online Community?
 I Would Love to Support